AndrusAsumets/supershy-client/README.md

 ```
 # Test that it's all working
  -> Open https://ipleak.net
- -> Make sure countries of both IP and DNS match with the region of Digital Ocean your supershy is currently connected to.
+ -> Make sure its IP matches with the IP found inside Status tab on Supershy's UI.
 ```

 ## Development